 Put the sugar cube in the Old-Fashioned glass and add the bitters.
 Crush the sugar with a muddler.
 Rotate the glass so that the sugar grains and bitters cover the bottom evenly.
 Add a large ice cube.
 Pour in the Glenmorangie.
 Garnish with an orange twist.

 America’s first cocktail, the Sazerac, was created in New Orleans in 1838.
 Antoine Peychaud created the drink in a french quarter bar and named it after his favorite french brandy, Sazerac-Deforge et Fils.
 Bartender Leon Lamothe, known as the father of the Sazerac, added a dash of Absinthe in 1873, but it was substituted for bitters in 1912 when Absinthe was banned.

 1 lemon twist to garnish

-Rinse an Old-Fashioned glass with Yellow Chartreuse, discard the Chartreuse.
+Rinse an Old-Fashioned glass with Yellow Chartreuse, and discard the Chartreuse.
 Chill the glass then fill it with ice.
-Stir the Glenmorangie, simple syrup and both bitters over ice, strain into the prepared glass.
+Stir the Glenmorangie, simple syrup and both bitters over ice, and strain into the prepared glass.
 Garnish with a lemon twist.

 Think whisky cocktails are ‘too heavy’?
 Think again - with bubbly tonic water and subtly sweet elderflower cordial, this is the perfect light cocktail.